Mustbhr/CS240-Project/README.md

 ## License

 This is an academic reproduction project for CS240 at KAUST.
+Licensed under MIT.

 ## Acknowledgments

 This project reproduces the Gemini system developed by Wang et al. (SOSP 2023).
 We acknowledge the original authors for their groundbreaking work in distributed training reliability.